 Prof. Dr. Nicolas M. van Mieghem

-Dr. Nicolas van Mieghem obtained his medical degree and cardiology degree at the Catholic University of Leuven, Belgium.
-After subsequent fellowships in interventional cardiology in Ziekenhuis Oost-Limburg Genk, Belgium, Lenox Hill Hospital, New York USA and the Erasmus Medical Center, Rotterdam, the Netherlands...
+Prof. Nicolas Van Mieghem obtained his medical degree and cardiology degree at the Catholic University of Leuven, Belgium.
+After subsequent fellowships in interventional cardiology at the Oost-Limburg Hospital in Genk, Belgium, the Lenox Hill Hospital, New York, USA, and the Erasmus Medical Center, Rotterdam, the Netherlands in February 2010, he joined the Department of Interventional Cardiology at the Thoraxcenter, Erasmus MC as a staff member.
+In 2019, he was appointed Full Professor of Interventional Cardiology.

-...he joined the department of interventional cardiology in the Thoraxcenter, Erasmus MC as staff member in February 2010.
 He is involved in the percutaneous coronary interventions program and has a particular focus on transcatheter heart valve interventions.
-He obtained the degree of PhD based upon his research in transcatheter valve therapies.
-So far, he has published and co-authored approximately 100 scientific papers in peer-reviewed journals.
-Dr. van Mieghem is Principal Investigator and Steering Committee Member in multiple ongoing international trials evaluating various transcatheter valve technologies.
-He is a Fellow of the European Society of Cardiology (FESC) and is currently Medical Director of the department of Interventional cardiology at the Thoraxcenter, Erasmus MC, Rotterdam.
+Prof. Van Mieghem obtained his PhD around that same topic.
+So far, he published and co-authored over 350 scientific papers in peer-reviewed journals.
+Prof. Van Mieghem has been a Steering Committee member in multiple ongoing international trials evaluating various trans catheter valve technologies.
+Prof. Van Mieghem is a Fellow of the European Society of Cardiology (FESC) and currently Medical Director of the Department of Interventional Cardiology at the Thoraxcenter, Erasmus MC, Rotterdam.